Man stabbed on board intercity train in Dublin

 “Gardaí are attending,” he said.
 “Trains are stopped in both directions at the moment.
 We can’t move trains through as gardaí are on the line.”

 The man’s injuries were described as “not life threatening” by the Garda.
-He has been taken to hospital.
+He was taken to hospital.

 Another man was arrested and brought to Raheny Garda station for questioning.